 Foot and ankle issues can reduce your quality of life and even your ability to work, but patients in the Chicago area have access to some of the best-trained podiatrists in the world.
-The Scholl Foot & Ankle Center is the teaching clinic for the Dr. William M. Scholl College of Podiatric Medicine, where approximately one-third of all practicing podiatric physicians in the U.S. earned their degrees.
+The Scholl Foot & Ankle Center is a clinical teaching site for the Dr. William M. Scholl College of Podiatric Medicine, which has educated approximately one-third of the nation's podiatric physicians.

 Things to know about the Scholl Foot & Ankle Center:

 - Our podiatric physicians are at the forefront of new treatments and technologies, using many of the latest advancements in diagnostic technology, including digital radiography, in-office ultrasound, and advanced peripheral vascular (Doppler) diagnostic equipment.

 - We specialize in diabetic wound care and partnering with diabetic patients on a plan for overall wellbeing.

 - The Center houses a laboratory for analyzing gait, and a fully equipped operating room where we are able to provide intravenous conscious sedation (allowing the patient comfort while awake) for surgical procedures on the foot and ankle.

 - Scholl Foot & Ankle Center also houses a fully equipped operating room where we are able to provide intravenous conscious sedation for surgical procedures on the foot and ankle.